Titan 'bot' is like an Echo Show that understands your mood

 The Titan's shape reminds me a little of an old-fashioned TV, which belies this "bot's" intentions to be on the cutting edge.
-The Titan AI Robot combines the functionalities of a smart speaker with a touchscreen -- similar to the Amazon Echo Show ($229.99 at Amazon.com).
+The Titan AI Robot combines the functionalities of a smart speaker with a touchscreen -- similar to the Amazon Echo Show.
 Titan seeks to stand out with facial and speech recognition that supposedly help the device interpret your mood and respond accordingly.

 Titan's AI uses that information to make food, movie and music recommendations based on how you're feeling.
 Titan is also launching an entertainment service and hub to securely store your videos and pics, so it'll likely pull selections from that Titan Core hub when it figures you're in the mood for a movie.